 Step 5: Launch and Promote

-Promote your campaign through social media, email marketing, and other channels to get the word out.
+Promote your campaign through social media, affinity marketing, email marketing, and other channels to get the word out.
 Encourage people to take action by sharing your campaign on social media using a hashtag or asking them to sign up for your email list.

 You can also promote your campaign through paid advertising.